 Project Officer – Demand Reduction

-The project officer is expected to implement project activities under the leadership of the Senior Programme Officer in Demand Reduction working closely with other key TRAFFIC project staff and external partners.
-Monitoring project progress and quality, ensuring the delivery of the activities is within expectations and achieving results is paramount.
+The Project Officer is expected to implement project activities under the leadership of the Senior Programme Officer in Demand Reduction working closely with other key TRAFFIC project staff and external partners.
+Monitoring project progress and quality, ensuring the delivery of the activities are within expectations and achieving results is paramount.
 An adaptive management approach, flexibility to respond to a changing environment with knowledge of social marketing or social science are important attributes for this position.

 The main tasks of the Project Officer will include, but not be limited, to the following:

-• Provide technical, logistical, and administrative support to project activities under the Social and Behavior Change (SBCC) Programme;
+• Provide technical, logistical, and administrative support to project activities under the Social and Behavior Change (SBC) Programme;

-• Liaise with SBCC focal points regionally and internationally, and identify of opportunities to share relevant content and material with the SBCC Community of Practice and through www.changewildlifeconsumers.org
+• Liaise with SBC focal points regionally and internationally, and identify opportunities to share relevant content and material with the SBC Community of Practice and through www.changewildlifeconsumers.org

 • Liaise with relevant government counterparts and coordinate with project partners to ensure timely, efficient and effective implementation of project activities;